homebridge/homebridge/platforms/KNX.md

  -  On: DPT 1.001, 1 as on, 0 as off

 ## TemperatureSensor
--  CurrentTemperature: DPT9.001 in 캜 [listen only]
+-  CurrentTemperature: DPT9.001 in 째C [listen only]

 ## Thermostat
--  CurrentTemperature: DPT9.001 in 캜 [listen only], -40 to 80캜 if not overriden as shown above
+-  CurrentTemperature: DPT9.001 in 째C [listen only], -40 to 80째C if not overriden as shown above
--  TargetTemperature: DPT9.001, values 0..40캜 only, all others are ignored
+-  TargetTemperature: DPT9.001, values 0..40째C only, all others are ignored
 -  CurrentHeatingCoolingState: DPT20.102 HVAC, because of the incompatible mapping only off and heating (=auto) are shown, [listen only]
 -  TargetHeatingCoolingState: DPT20.102 HVAC, as above